OpenAPITools/openapi-generator-cli/apps/generator-cli/src/README.md

 The OpenAPI Generator is a Java project. `openapi-generator-cli` will download the approprate JAR file and invoke the `java` executable to run the OpenAPI Generator.
 You must have the `java` binary executable available on your `PATH` for this to work.

+If you find this tool useful, please consider sponsoring this project financially via https://opencollective.com/openapi_generator or directly to [Kay Schecker](https://github.com/sponsors/kay-schecker) (the author of this tool) :pray:

 ---

 ## Version 2.x.x